Skip to main content

-Recent LiDAR analysis indicates that Scandinavia's largest burial mound, Raknehaugen, may have been constructed in response to a landslide rather than to honor an individual.
+Strategic angle: New LiDAR analysis suggests Raknehaugen may have been built in response to a devastating landslide, not to honor a high-status individual.

 New research led by Dr. Lars Gustavsen suggests that the Raknehaugen burial mound, traditionally viewed as a monument to a high-status individual, may instead be a response to a catastrophic landslide.